-2.4.11.1 Infrastructure and public service facilities shall be provided in a coordinated, efficient and cost-effective manner to accommodate projected needs.

-Planning for infrastructure and public service facilities shall be optimized, wherever feasible, before consideration is given to developing new infrastructure and public service facilities.

-2.4.11.2 Infrastructure and public service facilities shall be strategically located to support the effective and efficient delivery of emergency management services.
+- 2.4.11.1 Infrastructure and public service facilities shall be provided in a coordinated, efficient and cost-effective manner to accommodate projected needs. - 2.4.11.2 The use of existing infrastructure and public service facilities should be optimized, wherever feasible, before consideration is given to developing new infrastructure and public service facilities. - 2.4.11.3 Infrastructure and public service facilities should be strategically located to support the effective and efficient delivery of emergency management services.

-Where feasible, public service facilities shall be co-located to promote cost-effectiveness and facilitate service integration.
+Where feasible, public service facilities should be co-located to promote cost-effectiveness and facilitate service integration.